 Ms. Santarsiero acquired an MBA from Marywood University in Finance & Investments.
 She holds a BS in management and a double major concentration in accounting and economics.

 Mr. Allen served as Chairman of the Board of Directors of Moses Taylor Foundation since its inception in 1984 through 2019 and continues to serve as Founding Chair.
 Mr. Allen is a registered pharmacist and owner and President of Allen’s Pharmacy in Scranton, PA.
-Mr. Allen is also currently Chairman of Moses Taylor Hospital Board of Directors in addition to serving on Regional Hospital Board of Directors.
+Mr. Allen is also currently Chairman of Moses Taylor Hospital Board of Directors, in addition to serving on Regional Hospital Board of Directors.
 Mr. Allen is Chairman of the Board of Directors of Citizens Savings Bank, Clarks Summit.
-He has previously served on the board of directors of the Boys and Girls Clubs of NEPA and as Chairman of AAA North Penn, where he currently serves as Assistant Treasurer.
+He has previously served on the board of directors of the Boys and Girls Clubs of NEPA and as Chairman of AAA North Penn, where he currently serves as Treasurer.
 Mr. Allen also served as a Captain in the Pennsylvania Army National Guard.

 Mr. Moylan retired in 2007 after a distinguished thirty-eight year career in banking.
 After serving as a 1st Lieutenant in the US Army from 1968-1970 and a rotation in Vietnam, he began his career with PNC Bank, known as Northeastern Bank of PA at the time, and later at Penn Security Bank & Trust where he served as Executive Vice President in Wealth Management Services.
-He served on the board of directors of the Moses Taylor Hospital until its sale in 2012.
+He served on the board of directors of the Moses Taylor Health Care System until its sale in 2012.